aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ## Free & Paid

-Code Review Plus uses a Freemium model: **only the Auto Review feature requires a license**.
+Code Review Plus uses a Freemium model: **Auto Review and AI Review require a license**.
 All other features (session management, status tracking, incremental review, comment system, report export & import, etc.) are free to use.

 Our commitment: **existing free features will always remain free, with no license restrictions added in the future**.
 You can use them with confidence.

-The Auto Review feature comes with a 30-day trial period automatically activated upon installation from JetBrains Marketplace.
-After the trial expires, you can purchase a license on the Marketplace to continue using it.
+Premium features come with a 30-day trial period automatically activated upon installation from JetBrains Marketplace.
+After the trial expires, you can purchase a license on the Marketplace to continue using them.
 If you'd like an extended trial period, please contact us by email with your reason, and we'll consider providing a free license.

 ---